-Together with the WORTH grant I am developing software to digitally design parametric clothing patterns under the name Hyperobjects.
+Within the context of a WORTH grant and building on previous work done in WEARSustain in the solemaker project, I am further developing software to digitally design parametric clothing patterns under the name Hyperobjects.

 One of the features of this tool is cloth simulation.
 This blogpost documents intermediary development steps made leading up to a full web-based javascript implementation of 3d clothing simulation.